zhong-j-yu/rekex/doc/UsersGuide.md

 Most often it's not a big deal to produce a bloated parse tree first, then immediately transform it to a desired form in a followup step.

-### Semantic Predicate by IllegalArgumentException

-A ctor can throw `IllegalArgumentException` to indicate that the argument list does not conform to some semantic requirements; the parser will treat it as a failure of matching this particular rule against the input.
-However, it doesn't necessary stop the parser and fail the whole parsing process; the parser will continue with alternative paths if there are any.

-If a ctor throws any other kind of exception, the parser stops immediately with a `Fatal` result, with the exception as the cause.

 ## Alternative Ctors

 Multiple ctors can be declared in a datatype (as constructors or static methods, or both)